PPC.co

 Moreover, it can provide you with a unique learning experience as a marketer.

 However, it can be hard to manage things when taking over a client’s Google Ads account.
-For example, picking up a campaign that an old PPC marketer left can be a hassle.
+For example, you may inherit messy setups, unclear billing setups, or even security risks.
+Today, issues like phishing emails, phishing scams, and phishing attempt tactics are becoming more common.
+These are often carried out by threat actors trying to gain access to accounts.
+If successful, they can run malicious ads or fraudulent ads, draining ad spend quickly.
 This is especially true if they violated terms of service (even unwittingly) and got the client’s Google Ads account suspended.
+Some businesses have lost tens of thousands before realizing what happened.

 Take your time to understand the intricacies of the new account.
 It is essential to maintain a good relationship with your client to run the campaign successfully.